What Should the pH of Fertility-Friendly Lube Be?

 Why a basic vagina is bad

-The acidic pH of the vagina is a good thing.
+The vaginas natural range from an acidic to neutral pH is a good thing.
 The vaginal microbiome has “good” bacteria called Lactobacilli, which help protect women against sexually transmitted diseases and other infections.

 The Lube by Natalist is formulated for fertility and vaginal health

 Our fertility friendly lubricant, The Lube, is water-based and pH-balanced.
 It uses a buffering action to adapt pH during intercourse to maintain a healthy vaginal pH (thereby reducing chances of infections) while being sperm friendly.
-It acquires the pH of the environment, meaning it matches the elevated pH of semen and cervical mucus.
+It acquires the pH of the environment, meaning it matches the elevated pH of semen and cervical mucus with a pH of around 7.
 Its gentle buffering capacity also means it does not raise vaginal pH to unhealthy levels.